Gilbert de Lacy: Stephen's reign

-Gilbert de Lacy had inherited his father's lands in Normandy by 1133, and by 1136 was in England with King Stephen of England.
+De Lacy had inherited his father's lands in Normandy by 1133, and by 1136 was in England with King Stephen of England.
 Although de Lacy recovered some of his father's lands, the border lands near Wales were not recovered.
 Among the lands Gilbert recovered were lands about Weobley.
 He also was granted some lands in Yorkshire that had been in dispute.

 Although de Lacy had spent time at Stephen's court, during the civil war that occurred during Stephen's reign, he switched sides and served Stephen's rival, Matilda the Empress.
 In 1138, he was besieged by the king at Weobley along with his cousin Geoffrey Talbot, but both men escaped when the king took the castle in June.
 De Lacy also led an army in an attack against Bath in the service of the Empress, along with Geoffrey Talbot, which also occurred in 1138 and which some historians have seen as the opening act of the civil war.

 De Lacy witnessed charters of the Empress in 1141.
 During the later 1140s, de Lacy was able to recover many of his father's Welsh marcher lands, and one of his efforts at Ludlow was later embroidered in the medieval romance Fouke le Fitz Waryn.
 He and Miles of Gloucester were claimants to many of the same lands, and during Stephen's reign were generally on opposite sides of the succession dispute.
 In June 1153, de Lacy was in the company of Matilda's son, Henry fitzEmpress, who became King Henry II of England in 1154.

 De Lacy gave land to the cathedral chapter of Hereford Cathedral.
 He also gave a manor at Guiting to the Knights Templar and two churches, at Weobley and Clodock to Llanthony Priory, which was a monastery founded by his family.

 Later years and death

-Around 1158 de Lacy surrendered his lands to his eldest son Robert when the elder de Lacy became a member of the Knights Templar.
+Around 1158, de Lacy surrendered his lands to his eldest son Robert when the elder de Lacy became a member of the Knights Templar.
 He then travelled through France to Jerusalem, where de Lacy became precentor of the Templars in the County of Tripoli.
 In 1163, de Lacy was one of the crusader army commanders fighting against Nur ad-Din.
+He was appointed by Godfrey Martel and Hugh of Lusignan as field commander for the Battle of al-Buqaia.

 De Lacy's year of death is unknown, but he was commemorated on 20 November at Hereford Cathedral.
 Robert died without children sometime before 1162, when Gilbert's younger son Hugh de Lacy inherited the lands.

 The Gesta Stephani called de Lacy "a man of judgement and shrewd and painstaking in every operation of war".